-So, you can say that your site gets X amount of monthly visitors (or if you’re active on social media, say how many followers you have) when conducting your outreach.
+So, when conducting your outreach, you can say that your site gets X monthly visitors (or if you’re active on social media, say how many followers you have).

 Whether you’re an affiliate marketer or blogger, writing product reviews is an excellent way to boost your authority, conversion rates, and commissions.